West Memphis moving ahead on its $9 million parks makeover

 McClendon said the renovation process was delayed a bit by the pandemic but said plans to move forward are back on track.

-Hightower Park, located off of Broadway Ave., is the first park expected to see work done.
+Hightower Park, located off of Broadway Ave., is expected to be the first park you will see work done on.
 It will include adding an amphitheater, a pavilion and new playgrounds and basketball courts.

 The list of renovations spread across the city is lengthy from a complete redesign of Tilden Rodgers Park that includes new Baseball/Softball fields with Artificial Turf and new dugouts, splash pads, dog park and more.